QualiaQ/freshwebsite/content/talks.md

 ## Posters

+**2021:**

++ "Vox Ex Machina: Semantic Competence of Natural Language Models" (with Raphaël Millière) 47th Annual Meeting of the Society for Psychology and Philosophy.
+Online.

 **2017:**

 + "Predictive Processing and the Admissible Contents Debate".
 Expecting Ourselves - 1st X-spect Workshop.
-University of Edinburgh, Scotland
+University of Edinburgh, Scotland.

 **2015:**